mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/model-consistency.md

 ![](attachments/consistency-checks.png)
 {{% /image_container %}}

+Here are some examples of consistency checking on the Mendix Platform:

+* The Modeler prevents the deployment of an app that has an input field connected to a wrongly-typed attribute or to an attribute that no longer exists (for example, a text box connected to a Boolean attribute)
+* Mendix automatically hides navigation menu options from the user that lead to pages for which the current user does not have sufficient rights
+* The Modeler shows an error if the user with a given role can navigate to a page that displays entities and/or attributes that are inaccessible to users of that role due to security settings
+* When defining data retrievals in your application, Mendix validates whether the resulting database queries are both syntactically and semantically correct and will execute successfully against the database

+The implication for testing is that these consistency checks can point out or prevent defects that could easily slip through in non-Mendix development efforts.
+This results in fewer defects to deal with.
+In some instances, these checks also work proactively (for example, when you change the name of an attribute, the Modeler adjusts all references to this attribute).
+This again reduces the chances of defects slipping into your model.

 ### 1.2 Single Modeling Environment

 All the application models in Mendix are managed in a single environment.
 Mendix checks the completeness and consistency of the entire model.
 This way, Mendix guarantees that the model does not contain technical inconsistencies once deployed.
 In fact, the system will not allow deployment of the model until inconsistencies are resolved.